 - d.
-No roosters are permitted in A-20, A-30, or AA-30 zones. - e.
-Combinations of different animals and fowl are permitted provided the total permitted animal units are not exceeded for the available acreage.
-For example, 2 sheep and 16 chickens would be permitted on 1 acre; however, 1 cow and 16 chickens would not be allowed.
+No roosters are permitted in A-20, A-30, or AA-30 zones.
+Roosters are only allowed in the A-40 and Rural Residential zones, on lots 1 acre or larger. - e.
+Combinations of different animals and fowl are permitted provided the total number of permitted animal units are not exceeded for the available acreage.
+For example, 2 sheep and 16 chickens would be permitted on 1 acre; however, 1 cow and 16 chickens would not be allowed. - f.
+All animals must be contained on the owner's property.